andkret/Cookbook/sections/01-Introduction.md

 ![Building blocks of your curriculum](/images/Data-Engineering-Roadmap-for-Data-Analysts.jpg)

+I always advise my students to begin with familiar concepts and knowledge, then expand from there.
+As a data analyst working with data warehousing and report preparation, one might wonder where to start.
+Rather than diving into basics, it's beneficial to begin with understanding platform and pipeline fundamentals.
+This includes grasping the architecture of platforms and proceeding to more advanced topics.

+For instance, if you're familiar with data warehousing, you might explore BigQuery for warehousing or delve into the lakehouse concept on Snowflake or Google Cloud Platform (GCP).
+The ease of setup with these platforms allows for immediate application of existing knowledge through data uploading and manipulation.
+Additionally, our course offerings, such as one on Snowflake with DBT, enable further exploration into data transformation within these environments.

+The next step involves selecting appropriate data stores, understanding the differences between OLTP (Online Transaction Processing) databases and analytical data stores, including NoSQL and traditional relational databases.
+This understanding is crucial for effective data modeling, which we cover in our courses, offering insights into various database modeling techniques.

+Moreover, for those interested in non-relational databases, MongoDB presents a valuable opportunity to skip relational data modeling in favor of document stores, leveraging prior knowledge in warehousing and dimensional modeling.

+Python skills, even at a basic level, are essential for data engineers.
+Our Python for Data Engineers course aims to enhance understanding of data transformation tools and techniques.
+This knowledge, combined with insights into data warehousing, platform functionality, data modeling, and store selection, equips you with the skills to utilize Python in data engineering effectively.

+For analysts ready to explore further, projects focusing on fundamental tools and platforms become the next step.
+Whether it's building streaming data pipelines in Azure that integrate with NoSQL databases like Cosmos DB, or diving into relational data modeling on GCP, there's a wealth of paths to explore.
+Our courses also cover modern data warehouses and lakehouses on both AWS and GCP, providing comprehensive knowledge on data integration and management.

+Additionally, understanding Docker fundamentals opens up possibilities for containerization and machine learning projects, further enhancing your toolkit.
+From there, diving into Spark fundamentals, learning Kafka for data streaming, and mastering APIs can lead to developing end-to-end streaming projects with user interfaces.

+In summary, the journey from understanding basic platform and pipeline concepts to mastering advanced data engineering tools and techniques is a gradual process.
+By focusing on familiar areas and progressively expanding your skill set, you can achieve a solid foundation in data engineering.
+This approach, especially if documented well, can set you apart in the field, even at an entry-level or junior position.

 | Live Stream -> Roadmap: Data Engineering for Data Analysts!
 |------------------|
 |In this live stream I was showing step by step how to read this roadmap for Analysts, why I chose these tools and why I think this is the right way to do it.
 I also answered many questions from the audience.